NON-INVASIVE SKIN TIGHTENING TREATMENTS

 Our skin and nearly all of our other tissues stay in a consistent state of remodelling through our entire lives; however, as we get older, the regeneration capacity of the skin decreases because of changes in the structure and composition of connective tissue.

 An essential component of our skin is collagen, a protein that is responsible for our skin’s elasticity.
 However, with ageing, the development of collagen reduces and that leads to sagging skin, fine lines around the mouth, chin and nose and bags under the eyes.
+A decrease in collagen production can cause many of the signs of aging.

 The most common areas of facial sagging are the eyelids, jowls and chin.

 Eyelids – The upper eyelids sag as we age, in some individuals this can create visual field loss because the excess weight flaps over the eyelid or the skin pushes the eyelid down.
+This is called ptosis and caused by the loss of elasticity that is experienced as we age.
+In addition, the levator muscle has the job of lifting the eyelid, but this can stretch as we get older, which can cause the eyelid to droop.

 Jowls and Chin – The jowls and chin area are usually the first facial area to show signs of sagging skin.
+Jowls cause the jawline to look soft and take away the youthful definition.
+It can also create a square shape face when we get older.
+It is caused by a combination of the loss of volume in the face and sagging skin.

 What Causes Loose Skin?